tybor/nextgen-gallery-voting/readme.txt

 1. Go to 'Manage Gallery' in NextGEN, and select a gallery to see the new options

 == Changelog ==

+== 1.9.3 ==
+* Added honey pot spam protection for drop down voting.
+Not perfect, but it's a start.

 = 1.9.2 =
 * Changed the HTML comments used as markers for JS output when AJAX voting to not be so similar to Apache SSIs.